lijon/AudioShareSDK/README.md

 iOS 9 Support
 -------------
-Since iOS 9, apps must whitelist URL schemes to allow quering them with canOpenURL, which this SDK does.
+Since iOS 9, apps must whitelist URL schemes to allow querying them with canOpenURL, which this SDK does.

 For your app to work with this SDK on iOS 9, you *must* add the following entry to your `Info.plist`: